HWeber-tech/emp_proving_ground_v1/docs/context/alignment_briefs/sensory_cortex.md

 2. **Consolidate sensory posture** – Add a runtime summary helper (and pytest coverage) that aggregates HOW/WHEN/WHY/ANOMALY strengths plus drift severity into a single block for operators rehearsing incidents.【F:src/runtime/predator_app.py†L524-L1064】【F:tests/runtime/test_professional_app_timescale.py†L1188-L1224】
-3. **Capture cortex metrics in roadmap CLI** – Extend `tools.roadmap.snapshot` with a requirement that imports `operations.sensory_drift` so the automation fails fast if the telemetry surface regresses.【F:tools/roadmap/snapshot.py†L59-L147】
+3. **Capture cortex metrics in roadmap CLI** – Extend `tools.roadmap.snapshot` with a requirement that imports `operations.sensory_drift` so the automation fails fast if the telemetry surface regresses, with regression coverage locking the full sensory/evolution guardrail set so portfolio snapshots stay honest.
+The guardrail now also requires the evolution experiment and tuning evaluators so feedback-loop telemetry remains visible in the portfolio snapshot.【F:tools/roadmap/snapshot.py†L188-L200】【F:tests/tools/test_roadmap_snapshot.py†L57-L104】

 ### Next (60-day outlook)